 - A number of seminar sessions exploring areas relating to ethics and professional considerations, case notes and therapy related skills.

-1. Demonstrate appropriate and safe skills in a sports therapy environment
+1. Demonstrate skills in a sports therapy environment

 2. Appreciate the ethical, legal and professional obligations of a graduate sports therapist.